The date chosen for Belize’s Independence and the origin of the name “Belize”

 The Webster Proposals insisted that Belize become independent by 1970.
 The United Nations General Assembly “suggested” that Belize become independent by 1980.
-During the government of Margaret Thatcher, the Minister of State in the Foreign and Commonwealth Office, Nicholas Ridley, the driving force behind The Heads of Agreement and a quick constitutional conference, made it known, “like it or not”, Belize will be “forced” into independence.
-On 20th June 1981 he took the Belize independence bill to the House of Commons which was debated until almost 1:00 a.m. the following day.
+During the government of Margaret Thatcher, Minister of State in the Foreign and Commonwealth Office, Nicholas Ridley, the driving force behind the Heads of Agreement and a quick constitutional conference, made it known, “like it or not”, Belize will be “forced” into independence.
+On 20th June 1981 he took the Belize Independence Bill to the House of Commons which was debated until almost 1:00 a.m. the following day.
 The Bill was passed with the date in September left blank.
-Ridley and his government insisted that the PUP victory of November 1979 was a mandate; therefore was no need for a referendum on the issue.
+Ridley and his government insisted that the PUP victory of November 1979 was a mandate; therefore there was no need for a referendum on the issue.

 It was a different Santiago Perdomo, a loyal PUP, I met in Washington DC in April of 1968 on the occasion of Bethuel Webster’s presenting his 17 Proposals to the Belize delegation.
 The delegation left Belize on April 23rd.
-I arrived in Washington from New York on April 26th, in time for the big “End of Mediation” banquet on the night of April 26th laid on by U.S. businessmen who had interests in Guatemala.
-The following morning for some reason I sat or was placed across from Santiago at the same breakfast table in the restaurant of the hotel where we all stayed, and he began ribbing me, asking, “How many tamales and how many panades the New York Belizeans had to sell” to pay for me to come to Washington.
-Truth be told, I paid all my own expenses.
-Professor Bloomfield, however, complained to me that Premier George Price had promised to pay all his expenses for coming from Canada, but he did not receive a penny.
+I arrived in Washington on April 26th in time for the big “End of Mediation” banquet on the night of April 26th laid on by U.S. businessmen who had interests in Guatemala.
+The following morning for some reason I sat or was placed across from Santiago at the same breakfast table in the restaurant of the hotel where we all stayed, and he began ribbing me asking, “How many tamales and how many panades the New York Belizeans had to sell” to pay for me to come to Washington.
+Truth be told, I paid all my own expenses; however, Professor Bloomfield complained to me that Premier George Price promised to pay all his expenses for coming from Canada but he did not receive a penny.

-For the record, it is important to note that the Belize delegation was “set up” by both the British and the Americans.
-The Guatemalan government was given the Proposals on April 18th; they rejected them on the 23rd, even before the Delegation left Belize City; their Foreign Minister, Emilio Arenales Catalan, even tried to “blackmail” the U.S. government by refusing to lobby his superiors on accepting the Proposals unless the U.S. would assist him to become President of the United Nations General Assembly.
-The British rejected the Proposals on June 18th, long after the riots in Belize City.
+For the record it is important to note that the Belize delegation was “set up” by both the British and the Americans.
+The Guatemalan government was given the Proposals on April 18th; they rejected them on the 23rd even before the Delegation left Belize City; their Foreign Minister, Emilio Arenales Catalan, even tried to “blackmail” the US Government by refusing to lobby his superiors on accepting the proposals unless the U.S. would assist him in becoming President of the United Nations General Assembly.
+The British rejected the proposals on June 18th, long after the riots in Belize City.

 Professor Louis M. Bloomfield of Canada – invited by Premier George Price